CodeboxIDE/codebox/docs/addons.md

 ### Forcing last version of defaults addons

 When starting Codebox will check if the defaults addons diretcory is empty, if yes it will install from the git repositories the last versions.

+### Publish an addon

+You can publish an addon for the addon manager by doing a Pull-Request on https://github.com/FriendCode/codebox-addons/blob/master/index.json.